In 2019, APA published a new manual of style.

-citation is a reference to the source of information used in your research.
+A citation provides detailed information about the sources you used in your research, including both in-text citations and a reference list at the end of your paper.
 Citations in your research are important because they have information about a resource/ resources that you have used.

 NOTE: Any time you directly quote, paraphrase or summarize the essential elements of someone else’s idea while writing your essay, an in-text citation should follow.
 An in-text citation is a brief notation within the text of your paper or presentation which refers the reader to a fuller end-of-paper list of references that provide all necessary details about that source of information.